Are you interested in presenting at the AME San Diego 2018 conference? We are looking for presentations relating to the following themes:

 We are also looking for sessions that will explore other topics such as: IoT across the enterprise; manufacturing 4.0; systems 4.0; smart manufacturing; culture; engagement; integration; performance measures; connectivity; machine learning; risk management; enterprise.

 To learn more about the various session styles that will be offered at the AME San Diego 2018 conference, click here.

 If you wish to complete a submission form, you will need the following:

 - a session title and subtitle

 Ready to begin?

-To submit a practitioner presentation - Call for Presentations (CFP) form - click here.
+To submit a practitioner presentation - Call for Presentations (CFP) form - for the AME Chicago 2019 conference, click here.